Zijing-Chen/ee547_project/README.md

 Connection to mongoDB, alter this file based on your own local environment

 main.js
-Main file for backend connections
+Main file for backend connections.
+Running on port 8000

 views/pages:
 - login.ejs: login page